 - "Drivers who expect the road-owning sensation provided by the LR4 or the Range Rover family will be disappointed." -- AutoTrader

 Acceleration and Power

-The Land Rover LR2 is powered by a new 240-horsepower turbocharged four-cylinder engine, which replaces the six-cylinder engine found in the 2012 model.
+The 2015 Land Rover LR2 is powered by a turbocharged 2.0-liter four-cylinder engine that produces 240 horsepower.
 A six-speed automatic transmission is standard.
-The EPA reports that the 2013 Land Rover LR2 gets 17/24 mpg city/highway, which is worse than what comparably-equipped SUVs like the Audi Q5, BMW X3 and Range Rover Evoque get.
+According to the EPA, the 2015 LR2 gets 17/24 mpg city/highway, which is poor for the class.

 Handling and Braking